Is your mobile phone destroying your posture?

 - Your head pokes forward.
 (For more info: Forward head posture)

 - Your upper back hunches.
+(For more info: Hunch back posture)

 - Your shoulders round forward.
 (For more info: Rounded shoulders)